CraftAcademyLabs/ca_course_v2/week_10/material/01_web_101/08_2_author_as_an_associated_resource.md

 ![](images/08_2_table_description_4.png)

-This means that if we try to INSERT an author that alseady exists, we will get an error:
+This means that if we try to INSERT an author that already exists, we will get an error:

 ```sql
 books_api=> INSERT INTO authors (name) VALUES ('T. Ochman');